 Here’s what you need to look for in a safe crib:

-- If your crib has wheels, lock them while baby’s resting.
-This is especially important on hardwood floors, so there’s no chance a sibling or pet could bump or move the crib around.
+Selecting a style with wheels can be extremely convenient, but make sure they are locked while your baby is resting.
+This is especially important on hardwood floors, so there’s no chance a sibling or pet could bump or move the crib.

 As you can tell, there’s a lot to consider when looking for a safe crib, so take the time to choose wisely!
 We know you’ll get the perfect fit for you and your newborn.